sims-s/bird-gan/README.md

 ![](https://github.com/sims-s/bird-gan/blob/master/results/style_mixing/StyleMix64128.png)

 #### Latent Interpolation
+Sample a set of N Latent vecotrs.
+For each consecutive pair, linearly ineterpolate between them and produce the image at every step of the interpolation.
+(50 interpolation steps per pair here).
 ![](https://github.com/sims-s/bird-gan/blob/master/results/latent_interpolation/noise_vector_interpolation.gif)

 #### Injected Noise Experiment
-In addition to the noise input, noise is injected to the generator (Normal 0,1).
+In addition to the noise input, noise is injected to the generator at every stage (Normal 0,1).
 We can scale that noise to be as large or small as we'd like.
 Images in [this folder](https://github.com/sims-s/bird-gan/tree/master/results/per_channel_noise) are my experimentation with that.
 The suffix for each name is the scaling times 100 (e.g. scaling of 25 --> scale by .25).
 You can see with no noise the "birds" are very flat, but as we increase the noise more, they get taller again.
 Interesting.

 #### Models
 * [Segmentation Model](https://drive.google.com/file/d/19L9fwZ-90EVhsibTD3agQFt4OfcTv8-h/view?usp=sharing)